Information Security

 • All our web pages are encrypted and the web address starts with https://

 • Please note that we use several domains, so https://www.storebrand.com and https://www.storebrand.no are not our only web addresses.
-E.g., you may see the following addresses: https://nettbank.storebrand.no or https://id.storebrand.no.
+As an example, you may see the following addresses: https://nettbank.storebrand.no or https://id.storebrand.no.

 • You can check the website's certificate in your browser's URL field.
 If it is valid and up to date, you can be sure that you are on an actual Storebrand website.